 Check how your resume performs on an ATS (applicant tracking system) scan with ZipJob's free resume review.

 Why the dean’s list matters

 When you make the dean’s list, it’s a clear sign that you know how to succeed.
-That accomplishment demonstrates hard work and a consistent commitment to success.
-Those are qualities that every employer appreciates.
+Those academic and professional achievements demonstrate hard work and a consistent commitment to success.
+Those are qualities that every employer and hiring manager appreciates.

 As a result, many experts recommend that you include the dean’s list on your resume.
 However, you should always consider the specifics of that accomplishment.
 In some instances, you may want to avoid its inclusion.

 For example, if you only made the dean’s list for one semester, should you bother to mention it?
 Do you include making the dean's list every semester?

 Most experts would agree that such inclusion might do more harm than good.
 If a potential employer saw that you only had one semester of outstanding accomplishment during your college years, he or she might wonder what you were doing with the rest of your time at the university.
 In this case, it's better not to bring your qualifications into question by including this detail.